-The Company will be adopting IFRS 16 on May 1, 2019 using the modified retrospective approach.
+The Company adopted IFRS 16 on May 1, 2019 using the modified retrospective approach.
 Under this approach, the cumulative effect of initially applying IFRS 16 is recognized as an adjustment to equity at the date of initial application.
 Comparative figures are not restated to reflect the adoption of IFRS 16.
 Additionally, the Company will be adopting the exemption for leases with a lease term of 12 months or less and for leases that are low value.
-While the assessment of the impact is still being determined, and the Company is not currently in a position to reliably quantify the full impact of IFRS 16 on its consolidated financial statements, the Company expects the adoption of this standard to increase asset by recording a right-of-use asset upon adoption.
-There will also be an increase to liabilities as a corresponding liability will also be recorded in the consolidated financial statements.
-The Company also expects an impact from the reclassification of lease expense from operating expense and general and administration expense to depreciation expense and interest expense.
-There will be impact on the consolidated statement of cash flows as cash flows from operating activities will increase as payments will be reclassified to cash flows from investing activities.
+Upon assessment, there are no material impact to the financial statements.